Most brand health trackers are corporate astrology.

 The Bottom Line

-If your ROAS is high but these three metrics are flat, you are not growing.
-You are just efficient at harvesting a crop that is slowly dying.
+If your ROAS is high but these three metrics are flat, you're not growing.
+You're just efficient at harvesting a crop that's slowly dying.
 Your market penetration strategy is stalled.

 Stop paying consultants for brand perception surveys that tell you nothing.